 All full-time employees, as well as students identified as investigators on externally funded grants or contracts, are required to complete a Conflict of Interest/Conflict of Commitment Disclosure Form annually.

 Who must complete the annual update?

 UA Rule mandates that all University of Akron employees, as well as students identified as investigators on externally funded grants or contracts, complete an annual Conflict of Interest/Conflict of Commitment update.

 The following groups are required to comply with these policies, but are exempt from submitting the annual disclosure form(s):

 - University student assistants employed solely on an hourly pay basis,

 Have a situation that may be a conflict?

-Conflict of interest/conflict of commitment disclosure must be promptly updated, as needed, throughout the year, by using this survey.
-Upon disclosure to one's direct supervisor, additional actions may be required to avoid, eliminate, remediate, or manage an actual conflict of interest and/or commitment.
+Conflict of interest/conflict of commitment disclosure must be promptly updated, as needed, throughout the year, by using this form.
+Upon disclosure to one's direct supervisor, additional actions may be required to avoid, eliminate, remediate or manage an actual conflict of interest and/or commitment.